Article by Anna Keyter

 Online therapy isn’t about quick fixes; it’s about giving you tools to feel steadier, one step at a time.

 Recovery starts with small, intentional changes.
+A key advantage of online burnout therapy is its accessibility.
 Here are some ideas you might explore with an online psychotherapist:

 - Pause and Rest: Even a short break can help.
 Try a walk, a nap, or a day without obligations.